mookums/zzz/README.md

 [Raw Data](./docs/benchmark/memory_ccx63_24.csv)

-On the CCX63 instance on Hetzner, we are 66.4% faster than [zap](https://github.com/zigzap/zap) and 77% faster than [http.zig](https://github.com/karlseguin/http.zig).
-We also utilize less memory, using only ~3% of the memory used by zap and ~18% of the memory used by http.zig.
+On the CCX63 instance on Hetzner with 2000 max connections, we are 70.9% faster than [zap](https://github.com/zigzap/zap) and 83.8% faster than [http.zig](https://github.com/karlseguin/http.zig).
+We also utilize less memory, using only ~3% of the memory used by zap and ~1.6% of the memory used by http.zig.

 zzz can be configured to utilize minimal memory while remaining performant.
-The provided `minram` example only uses 392 kB!
+The provided `minram` example only uses 256 kB (using `io_uring` and musl)!

 ## Features
 - Built on top of [Tardy](https://github.com/mookums/tardy), an asynchronous runtime.